psycry/flutter_consent_flow/README.md

 	enableLogs:  true,  // Set to false to disable logs );
 ```
-- `httpReferer`: The HTTP referer to be used for API requests.
+- **`httpReferer`**: The HTTP referer to be used for API requests.
 You can use your website url or app's url for this.
+This is required only for the `getRegulatoryFrameworkByCoordinates` method.
-- `userAgent`: The user agent to be used for API requests.
+- **`userAgent`**: The user agent to be used for API requests.
 You can pass some unique indentifer for your app.
+This is required only for the `getRegulatoryFrameworkByCoordinates` method.

-## Regulatory Frameworks
+## Regulatory Frameworks 🗺️

 The `RegulatoryFramework` enum provides a way to represent different regulatory frameworks related to user data protection and privacy laws.
 This enum is used as a return type for methods that determine the applicable regulatory framework based on the user's location.